MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 # Integrate knowledge management with a Power Virtual Agents bot

+## Introduction

-Integrate a Power Virtual Agents bot to assist in knowledge management by performing the following steps:
+## Manually integrate a Power Virtual Agents bot to assist in knowledge management

 1. Create and publish knowledge articles to a portal created in Power Apps.
 2. Create a topic for the Power Virtual Agents bot, and add an action.
 3. Use a Power Automate template to add the solution to the bot.
 4. Test the flow to publish and share the bot.

-## Create and publish knowledge articles
+### Create and publish knowledge articles

 Set up your portal with the Power Apps portals feature before integrating knowledge management with the Power Virtual Agents bot.
 More information: [Use settings to set up knowledge management](set-up-knowledge-management-embedded-knowledge-search.md).
 For more information on setting up your Power Apps portal, see : [Power Apps portal documentation](/powerapps/maker/portals/).

 You can create and manage knowledge articles by setting the **Internal** field to **No**.
 More information: [Create and manage knowledge articles](customer-service-hub-user-guide-knowledge-article.md)

-## Create a topic for the Power Virtual Agents bot, and add an action
+### Create a topic for the Power Virtual Agents bot, and add an action

 The system fallback topic can help agents present answers to customers when the knowledge search doesn't provide relevant knowledge articles.
 You can create the fallback topic and add an action.
 The action allows the fallback topic to be displayed as a message to agents.